silverbios/Pidgin_Sipe_Docker/README.md

-Running Piding with Sipe Plugin over the Docker
+Running Pidgin with Sipe Plugin over the Docker